Home / Blog/ Insurance Law Blog / Getting Proof Of Auto Insurance Existence And Coverage, Tracing v Suing

 You can obtain insurance cards from many insurers as the most common way to show proof of insurance.
 When you purchase car insurance, your insurance company will mail you a physical card to keep in your vehicle that proves you are an insured driver.

 You also likely have the option of an electronic one.
 Most major insurance companies also allow policyholders to access a digital insurance card through a mobile app.
-This is a more convenient way to show proof of insurance because you don’t need to have your physical card on hand.
+This is a more convenient way to show proof of insurance because you don’t need your physical card.

 Proof of Coverage Letter

-When you get an auto insurance policy, you will also receive a proof of coverage letter from the insurance company.
+When you get an auto insurance policy, you will receive a proof of coverage letter from the insurance company.
 You can save the letter and keep it in your vehicle as valid proof of insurance.
-The coverage letter includes the same information that you find on your insurance card.
+The coverage letter includes the information you find on your insurance card.

 SR-22 Form

-If your license gets suspended, you will need to fill out an SR-22 form (also called an F-44 form) to show proof of responsibility before your license can get reinstated.
-An SR-22 form doesn’t replace your insurance, but it’s a supplement that shows the DMV you have the minimum amount of insurance coverage for your state.
+If your license gets suspended, you must fill out an SR-22 form (also called an F-44 form) to show proof of responsibility before your license can get reinstated.
+An SR-22 form doesn’t replace your insurance, but it’s a supplement showing you have the minimum amount of coverage for your state.
 You can get an SR-22 form through your insurance company.

 How to Get an Insurance ID Card

-There are three different ways to get your vehicle insurance card, all relatively convenient.
+There are three ways to get your vehicle insurance card, all relatively convenient.

-• By mail from your insurer: The easiest way to get a vehicle insurance card is to request one from your insurer.
-They will usually mail you multiple paper insurance cards, often just as part of the process of starting a new policy.
+• By mail from your insurer: The easiest way to get a vehicle insurance card is to request one.
+They usually mail you multiple paper insurance cards, often just as part of starting a new policy.

 • Display your card on your phone: Multiple companies, including Allstate, Geico, State Farm, and Progressive, allow you to access your insurance card through their mobile apps.